MartinvonBerg/simple-lightbox-fslight/readme.txt

 = How to change the plugin settings? =

-The settings are written in a separate file 'plugin-settings.json' in the main plugin folder.
+The settings are stored in a separate file called plugin-settings.json, located in the main plugin folder.
-Change here the type of posts, pages which shall include the lightbox.
-Additionally change whether existing links to Media-Files should be overwritten and which CSS-Classes should be used for the fslightbox.
-In the JSON file, you can select which link may already be present on the image (hrefTypes : Empty, Media).
-In addition, it can be set for which pages or posts the lightbox should be activated (postTypes).
-The selection of the actual media type is done with the CSS class that is used for the image or video (cssClassesToSearch).
-With excludeIDs you can set which posts / pages should not be equipped with a lightbox.
-Reasonable basic settings have been chosen, so there should be no reason to change them at the beginning.
+In this file, you can:
+* **postTypes** – Define which post or page types or other should include the lightbox.
+* **hrefTypes** – Choose which link type may already be present on the image (`Empty`, `Media`).
+* **cssClassesToSearch** – Specify CSS classes used for images or videos to apply the lightbox.
+Mind: These are defined in the figure-Tag above the img-tag!
+Predefined classes are:
+        "wp-block-image",
+        "wp-block-post-featured-image",
+        "wp-block-embed-youtube",
+        "wp-block-media-text__media",
+        "wp-block-video"
+        Not working with : "wp-block-cover"
+* **excludeIDs** – List post or page WordPress-IDs that should not include a lightbox.
+* **rewriteScope** – Select where HTML rendering takes place:
+    * '' - Empty Value: Default or standard setting to render the content only.
+    * `body` – Render in PHP for the entire page.
+    * `javascript` – Render on the client side for the entire script.

+Default settings are optimized for most use cases, so you usually don’t need to change them initially.

 = Is the paid version of fslightbox.js supported? =